Pardon board allows murderer chance at parole 18 years before eligibility

 "Think about the victim's family," Weber said.
 "Think about what we have to go through.
 Imagine me going to the store and seeing this man.
 Imagine the trauma I'm going to have to go through yet again."

-In 2003, Bruce Mohan prosecuted Batiste and sent him away to prison.
+In 2003, Bruce Mohon prosecuted Batiste and sent him away to prison.

-"For a violent offender to get out after 15 years of a 40-year sentence, that's very disturbing," Mohan said.
+"For a violent offender to get out after 15 years of a 40-year sentence, that's very disturbing," Mohon said.

-Before the hearing even began, Mohan said he received disturbing information that the deck was already stacked against the victim's family.
+Before the hearing even began, Mohon said he received disturbing information that the deck was already stacked against the victim's family.

 The Department of Corrections confirmed in an email to WBRZ, Batiste is part of a cleaning crew housed at headquarters and is assigned to DOC Secretary Jimmy Leblanc's office.
 An attorney for the department said now that the pardon board has made its decision, it will be sent to Governor Edwards.
 If Governor Edwards signs off on it, Batiste will be eligible for a parole hearing.